LoginRadius/engineering-portal/GUIDELINES.md

    - **coverImage:** The name of the image with format should come here.
 For example, `coverimage.png`.
 Please make sure that the image is present in the same directory as your `index.md`.
    - **author:** The name of the author.
 Make sure that it matches with what you would add in the `/content/author.yaml` file.
    - **tags:** Add up to 3 relevant tags as an array of string `for eg: ["NodeJs"]`.
-   - **description:** Add a short description about your blog post, which will appear in the card of your blog.
+   - **description:** Add a short description of your blog post, which will appear on the card of your blog.
 It should not be more than 160 characters.

    This is an example of the meta info in your blog: